bihealth/sodar-core/docs/source/user_stories.rst

 You can find the source code in the
 `Github project <https://github.com/varfish-org/varfish-server>`__.

-The aim is to provide an data analysis web application.
+The aim is to provide a web application for comprehensive DNA variant analysis for diagnostic and research.

 SODAR Core App Configuration
 ----------------------------